How Many Layers of Skin Do You Have?

 From outside in, let’s take a close-up look at the anatomy of each skin layer.

-3 tier birthday cake like 3 layers of the integumentary system
+3 tier birthday cake like 3 layers of skin

 What does the top skin layer (epidermis) do?